astromechza/score-flyio/README.md

 ### Workflow

 Initialize the project directory.
 Because app names must be globally unique in Fly, you may need to use the `--fly-app-prefix` to add to the front of the Score workload names.
-The project may consume multiple Score files and share resource instances between them.
+This prefix should also be used by provisioners for namespacing any other apps created for this project.

 ```
 score-flyio init --fly-app-prefix my-app-prefix-